-Description A mid terrace two storey villa.
-Accommodation On Ground Floor: Entrance Hallway, Lounge open plan to Dining Area, Kitchen.
-On First Floor: Landing, Three Bedrooms, Wet Room.
-Gross internal floor area (m2) Approximately 93sqm. , , · · · · · · · · · · · · · · · · · · · Neighbourhood and location The property was built by the Local Authority and is located within an established residential area where surrounding properties are of a similar age and style.
+Description A mid terraced villa.
+Accommodation ON GROUND FLOOR: Entrance vestibule, lounge, kitchen open plan to dining area, bedroom, study, toilet.
+ON FIRST FLOOR: Landing, two bedrooms, bathroom.
+Grace internal floor area (m2) Annual in the Comme Gross internal floor area (m2) Approximately 96sqm.
+Neighbourhood and location The property was built by the Local Authority and is located within an established residential area where surrounding properties are of a similar age but various styles.
 Many now appear to be in private ownership.
-Local amenities are available within a short commute.
-Age Approximately 55 years. [ Weather Overcast but dry.
+Local amenities are available within an short commute.
+Age Approximately 45 years.
+Weather Overcast but dry.
 Weather over recent weeks has been mixed.
 Chimney stacks None.
-Cimino y Statistic None.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Roofing including roof space Roofing including roof space binoculars where appropriate.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as Roofing including roof space binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.